Monday 23 November 2020

-If you do visit a recycling centre, there may be delays as we limit vehicles and pedestrians on the site.
+If you do visit a recycling centre, there may be delays as we limit the number of vehicles and pedestrians on the site.
+For the safety of all site users no one is permitted to unload their vehicle whilst queuing.
+Users will be allowed on site in order of arrival, therefore no one is permitted to walk in waste from their vehicle.
 Social distancing and new site restrictions are also in place.

 Do not visit if you are shielding, self-isolating or showing any symptoms of coronavirus (COVID-19).

 Essex County Council (ECC) recycling centres are licenced by the Environment Agency and are for household waste only.
 Limits apply on DIY and construction waste.
 Business, trade and commercial waste is not accepted at any ECC recycling centre.
 Find out more about disposing of business and trade waste.

 CCTV and Automatic Number Plate Recognition (ANPR) is in operation at the sites for the purpose of crime prevention and public safety.

 - Don't queue before the site opens - this stops site staff and collection crews from accessing the depots

 - Long queues outside the sites can add to local traffic congestion - you may be asked to move on if you're causing an obstruction

 - Follow site staff instructions, treat site staff with respect and be considerate of other site users

 - Vehicle and pedestrians on site will be limited and controlled at the gate with a one in, one out system